Speakers and Presentations

 - Introduction: Peacebuilding in Africa

-Ron Pagnucco, College of St. Benedict/St. John's University, USA
+Ron Pagnucco, College of Saint Benedict and Saint John's University, USA

 Christopher Hausmann, University of Notre Dame, USA